 Terrain channels and accelerates wind in predictable ways.
 Passes and saddles create natural funnels where wind speeds can double or triple compared to surrounding areas.
 Canyon walls produce rotors and mechanical turbulence that can exceed aircraft structural limits.

 Mountain waves form when stable air flows over ridges.
 These waves can extend to great heights and produce severe turbulence, particularly in the rotor zones below the crests.
-Lenticular clouds marking wave activity should prompt serious consideration of alternate routes.
+Lenticular clouds marking wave activity should prompt serious consideration of alternate routes — those smooth-looking lens-shaped clouds are not your friends.

 Critical Weather Hazards